Documentation Index

 Transactions

-You can submit transactions to the network usinghyperpaxd tx.
+You can submit transactions to the network usingevmosd tx.
 This creates, signs and broadcasts a tx in one command.
 To

 send tokens from an account in the keyring to another address with the bank module, use: